-It can be tough figuring out what to buy a van lifer.
+It can be tough figuring out what to buy someone living the van life.
 Campervans are small and can’t fit loads of stuff.
 You don’t want your thoughtful gift to end up in a landfill or at Goodwill.

 But there are certain campervan gifts any seasoned camper will love.